anshulsamar/anshulsamar.github.io/_texts/psych103.md

 biking while black.
 There is
 hurt when the gender unit begins with three groups, but discussions mostly concern two.
-There is anger when members of the high income group use their parent's low income stories as their own, almost claiming to not be different than those around them.
-These emotions and thoughts, on everything from colorism and colonialism to arranged marriage and parenting, are shared in section, written reflections, and end of unit debriefs.
+There is anger when members of the high income group share their views on their wealth.
+These reactions, on everything from colorism and colonialism to arranged marriage and parenting, are shared in section and debriefs.

 [//]: # It is hard work - especially for those, on whose backs and stories,
 [//]: # the rest of us grow and learn.
 But in a country whose president